tridashafox/SFStarEditor/README.md

 ### Limitations:
 1. Only very limited changes to the star or planet possible once cloned (to be expanded at some point)
-2. All stars and planets are clones of an existing planet

 ### Use:
 1. Start the app.
 You will need to have a ESP to work on as your destination.
 This can be something created from a small change in the creation kit and then saving it.